mrf-r/hwPanelEmulator/README.md

     - For both midi and serial devices flow limiter value should be specified (virtual baud).
 You are free to experiment with different rates.
 For example, if you are using some old synths, you can lower the baud from 31250 to 10000 or even less.
 Minimal virtual baud is 10 bits per second.
 Should be compatible with Arduino MIDI over serial.
 - audio - based on portaudio library.
 In case you want to experiment with synthesis.
 It can be initialized with NULL instead of device names to select default devices.
 Portaudio callback for each audio connection should be created using `WID_AUDIO_CALLBACK_DEFINE` macro.
 When creating it, you need to specify the name of the callback to be created, which will be used when creating the widget, as well as the block handling method it will call.
 At the moment the call is made from portaudio library, so all thread safety is on you.
 I am thinking about calling it from widget process, but it will cause additional latency.
+- eeprom - not a widget, just bsp read and write methods, which is about the same as what you probably get on hw.
+You may have multiple chips, so make sure you select the one with `void eepromSelect(const GadgetEeprom* const e)` before calling read or write. **!!
+The file name must not contain folders !!**

 ## future widgets
 - file - in case you want to experiment with patches or audio samples